OpenLM benefits for the Autodesk subscription license policy

 The Autodesk Licensing Policy

-A common trend in the engineering software license industry is the migration of license management from localized networks to cloud based management services provided by the software vendor.
-There are several benefits in this transit.
+A common trend in the engineering software license industry is the migration of license management from localized networks to cloud-based management services provided by the software vendor.
+There are several benefits to this transit.
 To name a few:

 - Minimizing the hassle of administering license servers